 Optionally you could put all your insulation on the interior, but to have a sufficient amount of it you would significantly reduce the amount of usable interior space.

-It would be easy to think that stacking containers would improve their efficiency, but this is not the case as there is no exterior building envelope.
-Given that metal would pass continuously from the exterior through interior division walls, it would still be necessary to insulate all four sides of the container or risk significant heat loss through thermal bridging.
+It would be easy to think that stacking shipping containers would improve their efficiency, but this is not the case as there is no exterior building envelope.
+Given that metal would pass continuously from the exterior through interior division walls in a shipping container home, it will still be necessary to insulate all four sides of a shipping container being converted for housing or risk significant heat loss through thermal bridging.

 This would add significant material use and cost compared to a building constructed without highly conductive materials extending into interior division walls.